 Whether you have a Siberian Husky or a Shih-Tzu they will both enjoy a holiday in the Yorkshire countryside.
-Boasting some of the best beaches in the UK many of which allow dogs and tranquil walks over heather covered moorland it is one of the most dog-friendly counties in the country and with a dog-friendly pub or café around every corner what’s not to love?
+Boasting some of the best beaches in the UK many of which allow dogs and tranquil walks over heather covered moorland it is one of the most dog-friendly counties in the country and with a welcoming pub or café around every corner what’s not to love?

 There are dog-friendly attractions around every corner in Dorset such as Lulworth Castle and Country Park with its extensive grounds and Portland Museum.
 Then there is the stunning New Forest to explore together plus miles of coastline with secluded coves and idyllic fishing villages.

-Cambridgeshire offers a wide variety of pleasant doggie days out including punting tours, the stunning gardens at Wimpole Estate and the popular dog-friendly treasure trails.
+Cambridgeshire offers a wide variety of pleasant doggie days out including punting tours, the stunning gardens at Wimpole Estate and the popular treasure trails.
 Making it a popular choice with looking for pet-friendly self-catering accommodation in the East of England.

 Cumbria & The Lake District